-How to prepare for court - For civil matters is meant both for plaintiffs (people suing others) and defendants (people being sued).
+The information in this guide is only for people who have been accused in criminal court.
 Since 1978, the Foundation has worked for the advancement of law and supported young legal professionals to help create a fairer society.

-Primarily funded by private donations, the Foundation can count of the support of its Governors, its donors, its partners and succesful fundraisers to accomplish its mission.
+Primarily funded by private donations, the Foundation can count on the support of its Governors, its donors, its partners and successful fundraisers to accomplish its mission.

-Working in a collective spirit, open to the community and attentive to its needs, the Québec Bar Foundation helps unite people and aspires to be at the heart of a legal community committed to the future of law.
+Working in a collective spirit, open to the community and attentive to its needs, the Québec Bar Foundation helps unite people and aspires to be at the heart of a legal community committed to the future of law. fondationdubarreau.qc.ca

-To learn more about the Foundation and the free publications it offers, visit its website: fondationdubarreau.gc.ca fondationdubarreau.qc.ca
+To learn more about the Foundation and the free publications it offers, visit its website: fondationdubarreau.qc.ca